radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 - **Kubernetes Cluster**: The overall environment where the Applications RP  operates and receives requests from the UCP.
 - **Namespaces within the Cluster**: Logical partitions within the cluster to separate and isolate resources and workloads.

 The Applications RP component lives inside the `radius-system` namespace in the Kubernetes cluster where it is installed.
-UCPD also resides within the same namespace.
+UCP also resides within the same namespace.

 The Kubernetes API Server, with which Applications RP interacts, runs in the `kube-system` namespace within the cluster.

+Today, the RP assumes that incoming requests are from a trusted user who is authorized to make the request.
+It should enforce this by checking that the requests are made by UCP.
+UCP in turn should accept requests from authorized and authenticated users and clients such as `rad cli`.
+Once we have Radius RBAC support, we should configure UCP so that it accepts requests only from authorized and authenticated users.

 Applications RP deploys each Application and its resources in its own namespace.
+This is necessary for administrators of the Kubernetes cluster to correctly configure RBAC and limit the scope of permissions.

 ## Assumptions